arend-lang/site/src/documentation/proof-search.md

 atom_pattern ::= '_' | (IDENTIFIER '.')* IDENTIFIER | '(' app_pattern ')'
 ```

-IntelliJ Arend provides highlighting of the queries, so syntax errors will be easily discoverable.
+IntelliJ Arend provides highlighting for the queries, so syntax errors will be easily discoverable.

 ## Parameters and result type

-If there is an `->` in a query (i.e. it has several `and_pattern`s), then the rightmost `and_pattern` will be matched with the codomain of the definition, and the rest patterns delimited by `->` will be matched with the parameters of the definition.
+If there is an `->` in a query (i.e. it has several `and_pattern`s), then the rightmost `and_pattern` will be matched with the codomain of the definition, and the rest patterns delimited by `->` will be matched with the domain parameters of the definition.

 {%arend%}
 -- The pattern is `Foo -> Bar`